2012 celebration of 100 years on the

 • Calgary Power was generating electricity.

 By 1912, Calgary's population had exploded more than 10-fold over the previous decade - from 4,091 in 1901 to 50,000 in 1912.
-Our neighborhood, called Westmount (or Westmont), was annexed by the City of Calgary in 1910.
+(See Earle Gray's blog entry Calgary goes from cow town to tame town.)
+Our neighborhood, called Westmount (or Westmont), was annexed by the City of Calgary in 1910 - only 27 years after the buffalo disappeared from the North American plains.
 Originally our street was Third Avenue SW and Kensington Road was Centre Avenue.
 Its name was changed to Broadview Road NW around 1928.
+For an interesting history of the area see Hillhurst - Sunnyside Remembers by Margaret Tanko, 1978.

-In 1912 there were 17 houses in the 1600 block of what is now Broadview Road, of which 16 remain.
-Now, 100 years later, there are 40 houses.
+In 1912 there were 17 houses in the 1600 block of what is now Broadview Road, of which 15 remain.
+Now, 108 years later, there are 44 homes.
 Many of these houses had suites at one time or another, possibly due to housing shortages in Calgary's boom and bust economy.

 Click here to see a Fire Insurance Map of our street in July 1913.
 (Use browser Tools > Zoom, or keys Control and + to enlarge.)